shannonasmith/AI-Assisted-SOC-Alert-Analyzer/README.md

 ## 📌 Overview

-This project simulates an **AI-assisted Security Operations Center (SOC) workflow** that processes security alerts, performs triage, maps activity to MITRE ATT&CK techniques, and generates incident analysis with recommended response actions.

-The goal is to demonstrate how **AI can augment SOC analysts** by transforming raw alert data into structured, decision-ready insights.
+This project simulates a **realistic SOC (Security Operations Center) workflow** where alerts are ingested, triaged, enriched, and analyzed using both **rule-based logic** and **AI-assisted reasoning**.

+Instead of relying solely on automation or AI, this project demonstrates how the two can work together to produce **structured, actionable security insights**.

+The goal was to build something that reflects how a modern SOC analyst actually works:
+- Investigate alerts
+- Add context
+- Validate severity
+- Recommend response actions

 ---

 ## 🎯 Objectives

 - Simulate real-world SOC alert triage
-- Combine **rule-based detection** with **AI-assisted analysis**
+- Combine **deterministic detection logic** with **AI-assisted analysis**
 - Map activity to **MITRE ATT&CK techniques**
 - Demonstrate progression toward **agentic AI workflows**
-- Build a reusable, modular Python-based analysis tool
+- Build a modular, reusable Python-based analysis tool

 ---

 ## ⚙️ Features

 ### 🔍 Alert Processing
-- Ingests alerts from a JSON file
+- Reads alerts from a JSON file
-- Supports multiple incident types:
+- Supports multiple event types:
   - Brute force attempts
   - Port scans
   - Authentication anomalies